 To wrap this all up neatly, when considering an independently bottled rum, it’s important to know where it was aged and factor that into your price/value consideration.
 Some bottlers like the Transcontinental Line are include this information.
 Hopefully more will follow suit.
 Until then, you may need to politely inquire with company representatives.

-Despite their relatively small size, Plantation Rum is very well known in rum circles.
-Beyond their bartender friendly blends like O.F.T.D., Three Star, and Stiggins’ Fancy, they’ve also built their reputation on releasing vintage rums from a wide swath of distilleries.
-When you see a bottle like Plantation St. Lucia 2005 (which must have come from St. Lucia Distillers, the only distillery on the island), it’s entirely reasonable to consider Plantation an independent bottler.
-However, the Plantation crew doesn’t see it that way.
+Despite their small size compared to the giants like Bacardi, Plantation Rum is well known in rum circles.
+Beyond their readily available blends like O.F.T.D., Original Dark, and Three Star, they’ve also release a steady stream of vintage rums from a wide swath of distilleries.
+When you see a bottle like Plantation St. Lucia 2005 it’s entirely reasonable to consider Plantation an independent bottler.

 Special Case: Velier